Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Healing Hack: Dry Climate

 If you live in a dry climate, or your winters are dry - you need more moisture in the air for better health.
 A humidifier in your bedroom will help dry skin, psoriasis, asthma, bronchitis and other respiratory illnesses.
-It can even help with snoring.
+It can also help with snoring.
 If you have an ultrasonic humidifier - add a drop of essential oils for added healing.
-I would suggest putting one in the bedroom, for less than $40.
+Adding a humidifier in the bedroom will cost less than $40.

 Spaces: Outside

-Your outdoor space needs to be a sanctuary - 1. for socializing, playtime, and laughter and 2. for relaxing, soul searching, and enjoying nature.
+Your outdoor space also needs to be a multi-purpose sanctuary: for socializing, playtime, laughter, relaxing, resting, meditating, and enjoying nature.
 It can also double as an exercise venue.

 • Front porch - set up a bistro type table and 2 chairs or maybe a bench and a rug for Sparky the dog.
 Have yourself a bit of quiet time in the morning or evening sipping on your favorite beverage.